Photo Journal of the Eternal City

 After bidding farewell to my family and my home for the last year, I left Spain this week to begin a new adventure in Italy.
 But before heading to the vineyards of Tuscany, I got to spend two days ~roaming~ around Rome.
 While I wish I’d had more time to explore every crevice of this “open-air museum” of a city, I was thrilled to see just a few of the most famous sites and taste some of the incredible bites of food Rome has to offer.
 Here’s a brief summary of everything I managed to squeeze into two days!

 On my way to the restaurant I’d researched and planned on visiting for lunch, I found a pizzeria near a little market in the Traiano area.
-After reading the menu, I practically collapsed into one of their open tables on the patio.
-I ordered the pizza above, baked in a a wood fire stove, and served to me by a 20-year-old Italian guy who proceeded to bombard me with questions about myself until his boss yelled at him to get back to work.
+I glanced over the menu and practically collapsed into one of their open tables on the patio.
+I ordered the pizza above, baked in a wood fire oven, and served to me by a 20-year-old waiter who proceeded to bombard me with questions about myself until his boss yelled at him to get back to work.
 It was exactly what I needed (the pizza, I mean).
 The melty cheese over the perfectly doughy crust.
 The crispy squash blossoms.
 A sprinkle of pepper on top to pull it all together.
 I ate until I thought I was dying and then I ate a little more.

-Uncomfortable from the waiter and uncomfortably full from practically eating the entire pizza myself, I took off down the street towards Trevi Fountain.
-I found the crystal clear waters of the fountain filled with glimmering coins, a towering facade with impressively massive sculptures, and a sea of tourists poised to jump into any open space around the perimeter for a selfie.
+Uncomfortable from the waiter and uncomfortably full from eating a whole pizza myself, I took off down the street towards Trevi Fountain.
+I found the crystal clear waters of the fountain filled with glimmering coins, a towering facade with impressively massive yet intricate sculptures, and a sea of tourists poised to jump into any open space around the perimeter for a selfie.

 The coins in the little pool come from the belief that if you throw a coin with your right hand over your left shoulder, you’ll return to Rome someday.
 According to Wikipedia, in 2016 about 1.4 million Euros were tossed into the fountain, many of which were donated to subsidize food for needy families in Rome.

-For those of us who didn’t study art or history (myself included), artworks like this were significant because they were constructed during Baroque period, which immediately followed the Renaissance.
-At this time (roughly the early 1600’s to the mid-1700’s), the Catholic Church had a lot of extra money to throw at projects like this in order to demonstrate its power and prominence to the rest of the world.
-There were contests held to create such extravagant pieces throughout the “Papal city,” and the most renowned artists and sculptures from all over came to Rome for the opportunity to immortalize their work.
+For those of us who didn’t study art or history (*slowly raises hand*), a little context: artworks like this were significant because they were constructed during Baroque period, which immediately followed the Renaissance.
+At this time (roughly the early 1600’s to the mid-1700’s), the Catholic Church had a lot of extra money to throw at projects like this to demonstrate its power and prominence to the rest of the world.
+There were contests held to create such extravagant pieces throughout the “Papal city,” and the most renowned artists and sculptors from all over came to Rome for the opportunity to immortalize their work.
 Trevi Fountain, the largest Baroque-style fountain in the world, exemplifies the ornate, decorative nature of art that came out of this time period.

 From the fountain, I walked towards Piazza Venetia, one of the most recognizable plazas of Rome.
 This area is considered the center of the city, as the Piazza directly faces Via del Corso (main street, which gets its name from livestock races that Roman elites once held there).